MirruK/city-bike-app/README.md

 <br>Run the command: `docker-compose down`

 If issues arise during the build process please share them with me and I will take a look at it.

+## API endpoints:

+/api/stations - Get all stations as JSON<br>
+/api/stations/:id - Get a station by its id<br>
+/api/stations/:id/journeys - Get journeys for a specific station<br>

+  Query parameters can be used to sort by different metrics, data can be ordered and whether the journey ends or begins at the given <br>
+  Example: localhost:3001/api/stations/10/journeys?sortBy=time&order=desc&rideType=returning&page=10<br>
+    This will return journeys for the station with id 10 where the journey ended at that station, sorted by total ride time, in ascending order.
+The endpoint only returns 50 entries at a time so page 10 here means you get entries 500-550